 What to Include in a Laptop Security Policy

-You can help secure your company’s laptops and the data stored in them by creating a laptop security policy.
+You can help secure your company’s laptops and data by creating a laptop security policy.
 This policy documents the rules and requirements that employees must follow when using a company laptop.
+Laptop security policies cover what laptop users should not do.
+For example, they often state that laptop users should not:

 • Let anyone else use the laptop